JamFfm/PHMeasure/README.md

-# PHMeasure add-on for Craftbeerpi3
+# PHMeasure add-on for CraftBeerPi 3

 *Craftbeerpi3* sensor for measuring ph values.